Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 The first thing you need to decide when planning your two-week Fiji itinerary is whether to explore Fiji’s main islands of Viti Levu and Vanua Levu or go island-hopping.

 To get the most out of your trip, I recommend the latter.
-Island-hopping allows you to see a lot more of what Fiji has to offer in a relatively short amount of time.
+Island-hopping allows you to see a lot more of what Fiji has to offer in a short amount of time.

 This specific itinerary focuses mainly on island-hopping in the Mamanucas and Yasawas with a few spare days to do some extra activities in or around the main islands.